 Cheryl is a certified Project Management Professional and graduated with a Bachelor of Science degree from Indiana State University’s School of Business in 1990.
 While at ISU, Cheryl held several leadership positions, including vice president of the Gamma Phi Beta sorority.
 Cheryl also joined the Advisory Board of the College of Technology in 2014, and has made presentations to Scott College of Business students on supply chain management.

-Cheryl is married to Jon, a fellow graduate of ISU and has two teenage daughters, one of which is currently a freshman Honor’s student at ISU.
+Cheryl is married to Jon, a fellow graduate of ISU and has two teenage daughters, one of which was an Honor’s student at ISU.

 Related Stories, Photos and Video

 New and reappointed ISU Board of Trustee members announced (June 1, 2023)

 Aviation Executive, Non-Traditional Graduate to Speak at Winter Commencement (November 11, 2015)

 Jessica Robertson Benell was re-appointed by Governor Eric Holcomb in 2017 to serve as the Commissioner of the Indiana Department of Administration.
 In this role, she is responsible for a 200+ employee organization that manages various state wide functions including procurement, public works, facilities management, fleet services, real estate, state surplus and minority and women’s business enterprise.
 Robertson was originally appointed in 2013 under Governor Mike Pence for this Cabinet-level position.

 Prior to this role, Robertson served as the State of Tennessee’s first chief procurement officer where she led the centralization of professional services and commodity procurement functions by creating the innovative and strategic Central Procurement Office.
 In her nearly two years leading the Central Procurement Office, Jessica and her team identified savings over $100 million.